sylabs/examples/http-server/nginx-php-web-server/README.md

 <br>

-### Almost ready to run it,
+### Now, we are almost ready to run it.

-There are a lot of bind points, so its helpfulll to have a start script.
+There are a lot of bind points, so it's helpful to have a start script.

-We will make a start instance script, but you can also shell into the container insted.
+We will make a start instance script, but you can also shell into the container instead.

 ```
 $ nano start.sh